 The driver \Driver\WudfRd failed to load for the device XXX

-Reason 1: Reinstall USB Controllers
+Solution 1: Reinstall USB Controller Drivers

 - Once done, reboot your PC and then test to see if the Event Viewer still logs error 219.
 If it still does, then attempt the next method.

-Reason 3: Run Windows Updates
+Solution 3: Run Windows Updates

 If both the above solutions don’t work, we can make sure that your Windows OS is updated to the latest version.
 Windows rolls out updates every once in a while to introduce new features, fix existing bugs, and add compatibility for different applications or modules.
 It might be possible that you are facing the Failed to load Driver error because you have an outdated Windows that doesn’t support the driver.